Nikon D7200 vs Canon 70D

 Body comparison: Nikon D7200 vs Canon 70D

 The side-by-side display below illustrates the physical size and weight of the Nikon D7200 and the Canon 70D.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7200 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 and the Canon 70D are of equal size.
 However, the 70D is slightly lighter (1 percent) than the D7200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.